Misspecification-robust amortised simulation-based inference using variational methods: Background

-On the other hand, neural likelihood estimation (NLE) learns a distribution maximising the conditional log-probability of the simulated data with respect to the flow parameters $\boldsymbol{\Psi}$ (where we dropped reference to $\iota_{\boldsymbol{\omega}}$), which is equivalent to minimising the KL divergence between the flow and the target distribution.
-The assumption of the learnt distribution being a likelihood identifies $\boldsymbol{x}_{\rm obs}$ with $\boldsymbol{x}_{\rm sim}$.
-However, one can also view the NLE objective as a surrogate training objective to approximate the sampling distribution given by the simulator, without any initial assumptions about the connection between true data and simulator output.
-In this sense, the NLE objective becomes a neural conditional prior proxy, and a likelihood can be introduced to relate the forward model to the true $\boldsymbol{x}_{\rm obs}$.
+Neural likelihood estimation (NLE) learns a distribution maximising the conditional log-probability of the simulated data with respect to the flow parameters $\boldsymbol{\Psi}$, which is equivalent to minimising the KL divergence between the flow and the target distribution.
+The parameters for the neural summary statistics must be implemented in a two-stage manner because it cannot be trained in an end-to-end fashion along with the likelihood proxy \citep{brehmer2020flows}.
+Sampling from the posterior amounts to adopting either a Markov Chain Monte Carlo (MCMC) sampling method or a variational inference algorithm, which will increase the number of architecture choices and hyperparameter tuning, but can recover accurate posterior inference \citep{glockler2022variational}.